 Parking: Continental Drive ( 40.908418, -74.720006 ) or Plane Lane in Stanhope, NJ ( 40.904082 -74.712377 )

 Distance: 1.4 miles there and back.

 Description: This trail located in Allamuchy State Park is 0.7 mile one way and meanders along a section of the old Morris Canal.
 The trail is a smooth gravel pathway and passed the stone ruins of the lock tenders house 0.2 mile from Continental Drive.

-pathway.
 Look for the many Painted Turtles basking on rocks and logs and King Fishers feeding when water levels are low.
 Native plant species including Goldenrod, Joe Pye Weed, Iron Weed, Milkweed and Elderberry are on brilliant display during the late summer and early autumn.
 This trail also offers excellent opportunities for a level snowshoe or xc ski pathway.
-At the entrance of Plant Street on the Stanhope side of the trail is an old bridge that crosses over the Musconetcong River and opportunities to catch trout after the spring stocking abound.
+At the entrance of Plant Street on the Stanhope side of the trail is an old bridge that crosses over the Musconetcong River (stocking point for NJ Fish & Wildlife)

 SILVER SPRINGS TRAIL (In Development)

 Parking: Across from Matt’s Glass along the road on Rt.
 206 The gravel parking lot is private party and should not be used.